What should I bring?

 What if I need to cancel or change my reservation?

-Since we do not overbook our vessels and we specialize in small groups, we enforces a strict 48 hour NO REFUND cancellation policy.
-If you must cancel for any reason including but not limited to change of travel plans, personal or family health or “change of heart” no refunds are given.
+Since we do not overbook our vessels and we specialize in small groups, we enforce a strict 48 hour NO REFUND/NO RESCHEDULE policy.
+If you must cancel for any reason including but not limited to change of travel plans, personal or family health or “change of heart” no refunds or rescheduling is permitted.

-However, when you make your reservation on the checkout page we do provide “Trip-assurance” for $15 per person that covers cancelling for any of the above reasons within 48 hours of your scheduled trip time – excluding ‘no-show” and late arrival.
+However, when you make your reservation on the checkout page we do provide “Trip-assurance” that covers cancelling for any of the above reasons within 48 hours of your scheduled trip time – refunds do not apply to “no-shows”, “no-call” and late arrival.
 We will provide you with a full refund minus the “Trip-assurance” charge.
 “Trip-assurance” may not be added after checkout.

 Note: We reserve the right to cancel for any reason including weather, ocean conditions, mechanical problems or safety of our guests or crew.
 If for any reason we must cancel on the date and time you have scheduled, we will gladly offer you an opportunity go out a second time at no additional charge on a space available basis or provide you with a full refund.